QuiltMC/rfcs/rfc/0029-community-amendment-1.md

 * Admins are no longer considered to be voting members unless they're part of the Community Team, or consensus for a vote cannot be reached.
 * For Community Team elections, the interview now comes before the vote, rather than the other way around.
+* A new process to be followed when existing Community Team members wish to switch their role or take on new roles has been written.

 # Explanation